-^{}We have benefitted from illuminating discussions with Bob Powell, Kris Ramsay, and Mark Fey.
+^{}This is the working paper version of the article published in American Journal of Political Science.
+We offer a more extensive critique of the Fey & Ramsay model and an extended discussion of the logic behind their results.
+We have benefitted from illuminating discussions with Bob Powell, Kris Ramsay, and Mark Fey.
 We thank Christina Schneider and Megumi Naoi for helpful comments on previous drafts.
-This research was supported by the National Science Foundation (grant SES-0518222 to Slantchev and grant SES-0518945 to Tarar).
+This research was supported by the National Science Foundation (grants SES-0518222 and SES-0850435 to Slantchev and grant SES-0518945 to Tarar).